nfabbiane/pylife/README.md

 The visualisation is based on a simple terminal-based text-output; the same visualisation technique is used in the tests.

 ## Tests
 The tests can be run via the `Makefile`

     make test

-and consist in reproducing some known solutions of the GoF, nominally:
+and consist in reproducing some known solutions of the GoL, nominally:
 - the steady *square* solution
 - the period-two *propeller*
 - the travelling *glider*